 My state sticker is expired or I need a new state sticker.

 Unfortunately, we do not handle state registrations at our office.
 The DNR no longer sends out reminders when stickers are expiring.
-The numbers can be found on the decal on the side of the vessel and the year that is listed is the year on September 30th that it’ll expire.
-(Recently changed from June 30th).
-To renew the sticker, you can go online to the DNR’s website (www.dnr.illinois.gov) or you can go to the currency exchange and they’ll send the paperwork in for you for a fee.
+The information can be found on the decal on the side of the vessel and the year that is listed is the year on September 30th that it’ll expire.
+To renew the sticker, you can go online to the DNR’s website (www.dnr.illinois.gov) or you can call 1-866-867-3542.

 I want to redo my pier.